Classic Reel: 'Barabbas'

 Plot: A look at Barabbas' life after the Crucifixion and Resurrection.

 The sets and costumes add to the film's authenticity, but the most memorable aspect was the darkening of the sun as Christ dies, a sight that deeply haunts Barabbas.
-The ending of the film is very heartbreaking, leaving the viewers wondering how some of us among Mankind can sleep at night.
+The ending of the film is heartbreaking, leaving viewers wondering how some of us can sleep at night.
 However, the gladiator scenes were cliché; gladiators weren't even in the book!
 Must there always be gladiators when Romans are depicted?
 Sheesh!

 While the film is a fictionalised account of the pardoned criminal, it depicts the themes of guilt, religious prosecution, faith and eventual redemption.
 It's a totally different choice for an Easter film, but an interesting one.
 One can't help but wonder if the real Barabbas developed a conscience after his controversial acquittal and actually found redemption, or resumed his criminal ways and met a violent end.